Phoenix Immigration Attorney

 Consular Processing

-If you are located outside of the U.S., or do not qualify to adjust your status in the U.S, you must undergo consular processing.
-In a nutshell, this means you will attend your immigration interview at a U.S. embassy or consulate in your home country.
-Once USCIS approves your initial immigrant petition, your case is transferred to the National Visa Center (NVC) for further processing.
-The NVC, component of the U.S. Department of State, is responsible for holding immigrant petitions until a visa becomes available and scheduling interviews at an embassy or consulate abroad.
+If you are located outside of the United States, or do not qualify to adjust your status inside the country, you must apply for your U.S. immigration benefits at a U.S. embassy or consulate, also known as consular processing.
+Once USCIS approves your initial immigrant petition (if applicable), your case is transferred to the National Visa Center (NVC) for further processing.
+The NVC, a component of the U.S. Department of State, is responsible for holding non-immigrant visa applications and immigrant petitions until a visa becomes available and/or an interviews date becomes available at the designated embassy or consulate abroad.

 Adjustment of Status vs. Consular Processing may depend on your eligibility criteria and personal preferences.
-Your individual factors determine which option you are eligible for, or what option better suits your interests.
+Your individual factors determine which option you are eligible for, or what option better suits your personal circumstances.
 Cost and wait times may also factor into this decision.

-The citizenship and green card attorneys at Milovic Law Firm, in Phoenix, can help you with your eligibility criteria and interests.
+The citizenship and green card attorneys at the Milovic Law Firm can help guide you to make the best decision.
+Contact us today!

 Dedicated Phoenix Immigration Attorney With Real Answers